jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Laplace Smoothing/task.md

 print('Class prior probabilities: ', nb.classes_prior)
 print('Relative word frequencies for each class: ', nb.likelihood)
 ```
-Besides, you need to import the module with the required class to `task.py`:
+Additionally, you must import the module with the required class into `task.py`:
 ```python
 from smoothed_bayes import SmoothedNaiveBayes
 ```